What Makes Kitchari Spice Mix So Delicious?

 - Mustard seeds.
 Mustard seeds have a heating quality that will kindle your digestive fire (agni) and help with occasional bloating and digestive discomfort.
-It is fantastic for kapha and vata individuals, but it is also quite beneficial for pitta individuals as well when used in moderation as in this spice mix.
+It is fantastic for kapha and vata individuals.
+When used in moderation, as in this spice mix, it is also quite beneficial for pitta individuals.

 - Ginger powder.
 Ginger is known as the “universal medicine” for its broad range of benefits.
 It is warming, promotes digestion, supports healthy circulation, and removes excess kapha from the lungs.
 It will also burn natural toxins (ama), which occur when food is not being digested properly.

 - Asafoetida.
 Asafoetida is the primary herb for soothing vata within the digestive tract.
 It is the key ingredient in hingvastak (which is our Vata Digest if you are looking for it in tablet form).
 As such, it helps with occasional bloating, gas, and stagnation in the gastrointestinal tract.
 This herb will also remove natural toxins from the digestive tract and soothe excess vata throughout the body.